liorenn/inet/README.md

 # inet-repo

 ## inet repository

- react + next.js + supabase + project
+react + next.js
+project

 about apple devices and their specs